The intercontinental pull mistaken for Liberalism

-Chatter about deglobalization and allied blocs is swelling.
+Chatter about deglobalization, 'friendshoring' and allied blocs is swelling.
 This time around, a more honest ‘accounting’ of the interests of nations might give us a more stable world.

 There has long been a curious glitch in conventional accounts of geopolitical motivations and machinations.
-Recent events foreground it.
+Recent events foreground a possible source clearer than ever.

 The war in Ukraine set off columns and essays on an old question: What attracts countries to one another?
 Like in any high school social network, you’d get very different answers if you ask the attractor and then the attractee.
 They point to different accounts.
 The Times speaks for the former; this newsletter for the latter.